 Excited to share with other parents, Christine, a parent of a 17 year old, has been attending the Parents Group at The Center at Bay Shore since October 2011.
 Christine believes that "for every scared and unsure child there is a scared and unsure parent as well."
 If you are a parent of a LGBT youth, no matter what your emotions, this discussion group is for you.

-SWAN is a discussion group held in a supportive atmosphere for lesbian, bisexual, and transgender women as well as women questioning their identity.
-SWAN is a place where women can come and make friends, talk about women’s issues, get support from other women, feel safe, laugh, and have fun.
+SWANS is a discussion group held in a supportive atmosphere for lesbian, bisexual, and transgender women as well as women questioning their identity.
+SWANS is a place where women can come and make friends, talk about women’s issues, get support from other women, feel safe, laugh, and have fun.
 If you would like to recommend a topic, there will be a suggestion box where you can "drop your topic"